Gary S. May: Controversy

 May has been a member of the board of directors of Leidos, a defense contractor, since 2015.
 His involvement with Leidos—which frequently works with government agencies such as U.S. Immigration and Customs Enforcement, the National Security Agency, United States Border Patrol, Veterans Health Administration (VHA), and the United States Department of Homeland Security—has prompted criticism from media outlets and students in the Davis community.

 Linda Katehi, May's predecessor as chancellor, resigned following a scandal over her "moonlighting" on for-profit boards.

 Personal life

-May is married to LeShelle R. May, a software engineering manager at CNN.
-He and his family moved from Atlanta to Davis when he accepted the offer to become UC Davis's chancellor.
+May married LeShelle R. May, a software engineering manager at CNN.
+The family moved from Atlanta to Davis to allow him to become UC Davis's chancellor.